-The GBT is currently used for observations approximately 6,500 hours per year.
+GBT is currently used for observations approximately 6,500 hours per year.
 Of these, approximately 4,500 hours are available as Open Skies, or NSF-sponsored observing time, and are allocated through community-based peer review.
 The "oversubscription rate", or the ratio of the Open Skies time requested to the time granted, has been in the range of 2 to 3 since FY 2015.
-Non-open-skies time (about 2,000 hours) on the GBT is provided exclusively to GBO partners (see Partnerships section below) who make significant financial contributions to facility operations.
+Non-open-skies time (about 2,000 hours) on GBT is provided exclusively to GBO partners (see Partnerships section below) who make significant financial contributions to facility operations.

 GBO conducts regular inspections of and maintenance on numerous components of its telescopes and site infrastructure.
-The last full structural inspection of the GBT by an independent engineering firm was completed in 2021.
+The last full structural inspection of GBT by an independent engineering firm was completed in FY 2021.
 The report from that inspection identified key areas for future maintenance work and upgrades.
-Additional inspections are scheduled in 2024.
-Significant maintenance is underway including repairs to the track and foundation as well as replacement of damaged azimuth wheels of the GBT.
-A comprehensive plan to address major necessary maintenance due to the aging infrastructure of the GBT is also being developed.
+Additional inspections are scheduled in late 2024.
+Significant maintenance is already underway, including repairs to the track and foundation as well as the replacement of damaged azimuth wheels of GBT.
+AUI has developed a comprehensive plan to address major necessary maintenance due to GBT's aging infrastructure that is under consideration by NSF.

 The scientific direction and operations of the Observatory are assessed through regular NSF reviews, input from various community workshops, and AUI governance and external advisory committee meetings.
-Development and upgrade efforts are driven by community needs and priorities, address certain key recommendations of the NSF external merit review panel that evaluated the most recent renewal proposal, and align with strategic initiatives such as the NSF Windows on the Universe Big Idea.
+Development and upgrade efforts are driven by community needs and priorities, address certain key recommendations of the NSF external merit review panel that evaluated the most recent renewal proposal, and align with strategic initiatives such as NSF's Windows on the Universe.
 Thus, GBO is poised to address community needs and enable important advances in astronomy in the coming years.